Did you know that we spend almost 30 percent of our lives at work?

 17. Phone booths

-These are stand-alone units which come in all shapes and sizes and are designed to create a sense of privacy and boost concentration.
+These are stand-alone units that come in all shapes and sizes and are designed to create a sense of privacy and boost concentration.
 Available in a variety of materials, some are even portable.
-Read “seven innovations to help concentration in the workplace”, for more information.
+Read seven innovations to help concentration in the workplace for more information.

 19. Private office

 A private office is a workspace which is separated from the open office by partitions or walls.
 Private office space can be provided to an individual or group that are working on a special project, or undertaking work of a confidential nature.

 20. Remote working

 Remote working allows professionals to work outside of a traditional office environment.
 It is sometimes called telecommuting or teleworking.
 For more information on the concept, please read our blog post remote working – 10 tips for creating the perfect workplace at home.

 21. Smart office

 A smart office is a workplace where technology enables people to work better, faster and, of course, smarter.
 Beacons, sensors and mobile apps help employees perform menial tasks, so they have enough time to focus on innovation and growth.
 For further reading on the smart office concept, please see smart offices – the future of the workplace?

 Generally, a desk, but this can be any area in which you carry out your work.
 We all know what a desk is, but maybe for a bit of fun, you’d like to check out our blog post tidy desk vs. untidy desk.